Annual Grant Rounds

 - Dr Ashna Basu and Helen Stavrou, Medical Education Unit - Junior Doctor/Doctor- In-Training Wellbeing Program

-- Dr Oscar Lederman and Hamish Fibbins, Mental Health - Integrated Smoking Cessation Peer Worker for Keeping Quitting in Mind program for mental illness
+- Dr Oscar Lederman and Hamish Fibbins, Mental Health - Integrated Smoking Cessation Peer Worker for Keeping Quitting in Mind program

 - James Roumanus, Physiotherapy - Physiotherapy-led Fracture Clinic

 - Margaret Holyday, Nutrition and Dietetics - Improving patient nutrition education resources

 - Nicholas Cholerton and Daniel Treacy, Allied Health - Worm farming: a waste management initiative

 Five staff or patient educational programs or conferences were awarded:

 - Elizabeth Schlossberger and Alison Jeffers, Nursing Education and Research Unit - Clinical Streams Nursing Education Program